marcduiker/weekly-pixelart-challenge/README.md

 Learn #PixelArt by doing weekly challenges!
 Tag your tweet with #LearnPixelArt.
 We'll start a new challenge every Friday!

+## How to participate

+1. Follow [@learnpixelart](https://twitter.com/learnpixelart) on Twitter and check the  new challenge post each Friday.
+2. Create the pixel art on any medium you like, it can be digital 💻, on paper 📄 (check out the [grid paper templates](grid-paper)), or cross-stitching 🧵!
+3. Upload the digital work, or a picture of the physical work to Twitter and use the #LearnPixelArt hashtag.
+That's it!

 ## Examples

 Here are some examples for the first challenge: